DetectiveQuack/DQ.Deploy/README.md

 # DQ.Deploy

-## Slack bot for deploying from bitbucket
+## Slack slack command for deploying from bitbucket

 ### Required Environment Variables to be able to run slack bot